-In 1852 Crawshay Bailey was on the Committee of the Dean Forest, Monmouth, Usk and Pontypool Railway Company and was also their Banker.
+In 1852 Mr Crawshay Bailey was on the Committee of the Dean Forest, Monmouth, Usk and Pontypool Railway Company and was also their banker.

 The Monmouthshire Wagon Company.

-In 1853 Crawshay Bailey set up and became Chairman of the Monmouthshire Wagon Company, it constructed and leased Coal Railway Wagons to companies for their personal coal transportation to the docks.
+In 1853 Crawshay Bailey set up and became the chairman of the Monmouthshire Wagon Company, it constructed and leased coal railway wagons to companies for their personal coal transportation to the docks.
 Messrs Bailey, Greatrex and Williams were also the bankers for the company.
 It was stated that Mr Crawshay Bailey lived in Aberaman House, Glamorganshire at this time.